Browsing page 2 of words meaning to get, have, give, move things around (129 words total)

 Let's bust out those beers.

-Citation from "Eagleton", Parks and Recreation (TV), Season 3 Episode 12 (2011) blacked out to resolve Google's penalty against this site.
+Citation from "Eagleton", Parks and Recreation (TV), Season 3 Episode 12 (2011) censored in hope of resolving Google's penalty against this site.

-Citation from "New Car", Up All Night (TV), Season 1 Episode 4 (2011) blacked out to resolve Google's penalty against this site.- See more words with the same meaning: to have, take, get.
+Citation from "New Car", Up All Night (TV), Season 1 Episode 4 (2011) censored in hope of resolving Google's penalty against this site.- See more words with the same meaning: to have, take, get.

 Last edited on Oct 14 2011.
 Submitted by Alek K. from Phoenix, AZ, USA on Dec 26 1998.